callstackincubator/rock/website/src/docs/brownfield/android.md

 ## 2. Set Up the AAR Gradle Plugin

 We need a special Gradle plugin to create an AAR that includes all dependencies.
-We'll use the `brownfield-gradle-plugin` plugin from Callstack.
+We'll use the [brownfield-gradle-plugin](https://github.com/callstack/react-native-brownfield/tree/main/gradle-plugins/react) by callstack.

 1. Add the gradle plugin dependency to your `android/build.gradle`: